rosin-project/rxros2/README.md

 ### Observable from a Topic

-An observable data stream is created from a topic simply by calling the rxros2::observable::from_topic function.
-The function takes two arguments a name of the topic and an optional queue size.
-In order to use the rxros::observable::from_topic function it is important also to specify the type of the topic messages.
+An observable data stream is created from a topic simply by calling the `rxros2::observable::from_topic` function.
+The function takes three arguments, a node, the name of the topic and an optional queue size.
+In order to use the `rxros2::observable::from_topic` function it is important also to specify the type of the topic messages.

-The example below demonstrates how two ROS topics named “/joystick” and “/keyboard” are turned into two observable streams by means of the rxros::observable::from_topic function and then merged together into a new observable message stream named teleop_obsrv.
-Observe the use of the map operator: Since teleop_msgs::Joystick and teleop_msgs::Keyboard are different message types it is not possible to merge them directly.
-The map operator solves this problem by converting each teleop_msgs::Joystick and teleop_msgs::Keyboard message into a simple integer that represents the low level event of moving the joystick or pressing the keyboard.
+The example below demonstrates how two ROS 2 topics named “/joystick” and “/keyboard” are turned into two observable streams by means of the `rxros2::observable::from_topic` function and then merged together into a new observable message stream named `teleop_obsrv`.
+Observe the use of the map operator: Since `teleop_msgs::Joystick` and `teleop_msgs::Keyboard` are different message types it is not possible to merge them directly.
+The map operator solves this problem by converting each `teleop_msgs::Joystick` and `teleop_msgs::Keyboard` message into a simple integer that represents the low level event of moving the joystick or pressing the keyboard.

 The pipe operator “|” is a specialty of RxCpp that is used as a simple mechanism to compose operations on observable message streams.
-The usual “.” notation could have been used just as vel, but it’s common to use the pipe operator “|” in RxCpp.
+The usual “.” notation could have been used just as well, but it’s common to use the pipe operator “|” in RxCpp.

 #### Syntax